elomagic/hl7inspector/readme.md

 ## License

-The plugin on is distributed under GNU Public License, Version 2.0.
+The HL7 Inspector is distributed under GNU Public License, Version 2.0.
 For license terms, see COPYING.